Mert-data-Mat/HardKit/examples/Servo/README.md

      reduce the motion range (e.g., sweep between 10° and 170°).
    - If your board resets during motion, power the servo from a separate 5–6V buck converter and share GNDs.
+   - I will also add a support for the 360 degree servos.